 If I Built a Car by Chris Van Dusen

 Sitting in the back of his father’s car, a little boy knows he will build something better — a spectacular car with quiet jet engines, retractable wings, a snack bar, and a pool, . . . his car will be able to drive underwater.
 Even if you’re not a big fan of rhyming text, inventors and dreamers will enjoy the boy’s creative ideas shown in colorful illustrations.

 Papa’s Mechanical Fish by Candace Fleming, illustrated by Boris Kulikov

 Inspired by his daughter’s question of what it would be like to be a fish, Papa decides to invent a mechanical fish — a submarine.
 The picture book engineering story shows that most of Papa’s inventions don’t work properly but he still persists.
 (Growth mindset!)
 Based on the inventor Lodner Phillips.

 How Does My Home Work? by Chris Butterworth, illustrated by Lucia Gaggiotti

 Remember the story of The Little Red Hen?
 The Little Red Fort is the same set-up but with a girl-powered engineering twist.
 And it’s SO awesome — both the clever story and the fantastic illustrations!!
 Ruby asks her brothers to help her build something.
 They dismiss her idea.
 She isn’t daunted– she learns and does it herself.
 She invites them to help with all the steps in the process — making plans, gathering supplies, cutting the boards, hammering the nails — but they always decline.
 The illustrations show the boys playing outside, playing in the pool, playing on screen time.
-Of course, when Ruby is all done, the boys want to play in her fort but she says no. To apologize, the boys contribute to the fort — flowers, pint, and a mailbox — then they all have a fort-warming party.
+Of course, when Ruby is all done, the boys want to play in her fort but she says no. To apologize, the boys contribute to the fort — flowers, paint, and a mailbox — then they all have a fort-warming party.